RedBirdiii/H270N-WIFI_OC/README.md

 Fixing the ethernet connection

-After finishing installing Big Sur 11.3.1, I found that I don’t have internet connection.
+After finishing installing Sonoma 14.5, I found that I don’t have internet connection.
 After trying the other port, the internet is on.
 The motherboard has two ports, only one port works.
 The one that is beside the USB-C is not working.
 The kext IntelMausi.kext is used for the ethernet connection Intel Ethernet I219-V.

 Fixing sound: